-Imagine a couple planning a ‘much-needed’ holiday in the Caribbean.
+Imagine a couple planning a much-needed holiday in the Caribbean.
 They select a resort and visit it to check its insides.
 Appears normal, doesn’t it?
-However, what’s different is that they do the same while one partner is in Canada and the other in Dubai.
+However, what’s different is that they do this while one partner is in Canada and the other in Dubai, simultaneously.
 This is just one of the amazing things that can be achieved through Augmented Reality (AR).
+This is a term that has gathered a lot of steam in the past few years, with every major organization trying to make their mark in this space.

 AR in Marketing

 An instance of AR in marketing is that of furniture giant, IKEA helping customers visualize how its furniture would look when shifted in their homes.
-There is growing evidence supporting the positive impact of AR on client engagement, market awareness, and brand recognition.
+There is growing evidence supporting its positive impact on client engagement, market awareness, and brand recognition.
+It scores over ‘Virtual Reality’ (VR) in marketing, as it can be integrated with existing marketing campaigns.
+Unlike this, VR tends to isolate users in a completely virtual world.
+Steven Spielberg’s 2018 thriller ‘Ready Player One’ took this technology to a whole new level by offering special immersive content when moviegoers held up their phones in front of the movie poster and scanned it!

 AR in Manufacturing

+The technology is particularly useful in the industrial and manufacturing sector, where there is only a very tiny room for error, as well as presence of a risky environment or working conditions.
 Engineers at Lockheed Martin wear AR glasses that are equipped with cameras, motion sensors and depth sensors to see depictions of parts, bolts, cables, and instructions for assembling particular components.
 This boosts their work speed by 30% & accuracy to 96%!
+Also, Atheer, an industrial technology company, has developed an application that offers a step-by-step task guidance, contextual documentation and manuals, and even barcode scanning.

 AR in Retail

-AR is set to reshape retail, with vendors employing it to eliminate shoppers’ pain points, improve client services, & create more personalized buying experiences.
+The technology is set to reshape retail, with vendors employing it to eliminate shoppers’ pain points, improve client services, & create more personalized buying experiences.
 Several companies are working on AR usage across in-stores and out-stores.
+One of the ways that the technology has been integrated into the retail sector is through the use of smart mirrors, or digital mirrors, which also make use of AI and gesture recognition technology.
+Without the need of even getting out of their dresses, customers can try different combinations through this virtual changing room.

 AR in Education